 School Counseling (MEd)

-The MEd in School Counseling program is designed to prepare students to function as K–12 licensed professional school counselors.
+The MEd in School Counseling program is designed to prepare students to be a K–12 licensed professional school counselor.
 This program is approved by the New Hampshire Department of Education and leads to New Hampshire licensure in school counseling.
-Program requirements, policies, and resources are all available in the student handbook that all students review during the Professional Orientation and Ethics course.
+Program requirements, policies, and resources are all available in the student handbook that all students review during the Professional Orientation and Ethics course, have access to via our Sharepoint site, and can be requested from the program coordinator.
 It may also be requested from the program coordinator listed above.
 PSU’s school counseling program is nationally accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 It is the only school counseling program in New Hampshire to hold this prestigious distinction.

 This professional school counseling preparation program emphasizes personal and interpersonal growth in addition to academic excellence.
 The program aims to support the development of school counseling students’ attitudes, knowledge, and skills that are essential to promoting the social, emotional, academic, and career development of all children.
 As part of this developmental process, school counseling students engage in several pre-practicum experiences that progressively assist students in connecting theory with practice.
 For example, pre-practicum experiences are integrated into selected professional courses (Foundations of School Counseling and Career Counseling and Development) and include brief experiences in schools or other settings.
 Upon successful completion of core courses and pre-requisite specialty courses, students begin their field-based experiences of practicum and internship.
-During these experiences, students are placed in the schools to allow them the opportunity to engage in the full range of activities that are associated with the role of the school counselor.
-While completing their practicum and internship experiences, students must be able to attend weekly seminars in Plymouth.
+During these experiences, students are placed in public schools to allow them the opportunity to engage in the full range of activities that are associated with the role of the school counselor.

-Requirements for licensure may change, subject to changes made by the New Hampshire Department of Education (NHDOE).
-School counseling candidates can find the latest NHDOE standards at https://www.education.nh.gov/who-we-are/deputy-commissioner/office-of-governance.
+PSU's program meets New Hampshire Department of Education (NHDOE) licensure requirements.
+Licensure requirements are subject to change and candidates can find the latest NHDOE standards at https://www.education.nh.gov/who-we-are/deputy-commissioner/office-of-governance.

 Practicum and Internship

 All required professional courses must be successfully completed before students can enroll in the practicum and internship experiences.
-Students must attend a mandatory field placement webinar orientation and meet with the school counseling clinical experiences coordinator during the term prior to their practicum experience in order to make appropriate arrangements.
+Students must attend a mandatory field placement webinar orientation and meet with the school counseling program coordinator during the term prior to their practicum experience in order to make appropriate arrangements.

 Required Concentrations in this Major